dommich/ProjectMMM/README.md

 # ProjectMMM
-Academic project for simulation an electric circuit.
+Academic project for simulation of an electric circuit.